 The different proportion in the WTs distribution during wet days can be linked to the different types of corrections applied by ecPoint, and shown in Figure 6. ecPoint does not apply any corrections to the accumulation periods that correspond to the accumulation periods between 0000 and 1200 LST (the final step of these accumulation periods are indicated in green in Figure 6).
 This accumulation period corresponds to one of the lows in the diurnal cycle in “La Costa”.
 Instead, ecPoint applies the biggest corrections in the rainfall accumulation periods between 1200 and 0000 LST (the final step of these accumulation periods are indicated in black in Figure 6).
 This accumulation period corresponds to one of the peaks of the diurnal cycle in “La Costa”.
 Over the accumulation periods between 1800-0600 LST and between 0600-1800 LST ecPoint-Rainfall forecasts also apply significant corrections to the ENS forecasts, tending to improve the AURC scores.
 The characteristic here to highlight is that when ecPoint is not applying much correction is when the ENS model comes more often with weather scenarios that lie in the 1???? category of WTs.
-If we examine the WTs in such category that might contribute to have rainfall events > 50 mm / 12h, one can see that the WTs tend to be mainly gaussian, with peaks around the white bar that indicates that the ENS forecasts were representative of the point rainfall observations on the ground.
+If we examine the WTs in such category that might contribute to having rainfall events > 50 mm / 12h, one can see that the WTs tend to be mainly Gaussian, with peaks around the white bar as seen in Figure 6 that indicate that the ENS forecasts were representative of the point rainfall observations on the ground.

 Case Studies